The Complexity of Second-order HyperLTL: Introduction

 We show that for all but one case, the three problems have the same complexity under closed-world semantics as they have under standard semantics.
 The sole exception is satisfiability for $\lfpsohyltlfp$ under closed-world semantics, which we prove $\Sigma_1^1$-complete, i.e., as hard as $\hyltl$ satisfiability.
 Stated differently, one can add least fixed points of $\hyltl$ definable operators to $\hyltl$ without increasing the complexity of the satisfiability problem.

-Table~\ref{table_results} lists our results and compares them to the related logics~$\ltl$, $\hyltl$, and $\hyqptl$.
+Table~\ref{table_results} lists our results and compares them to the related logics~$\ltl$, $\hyltl$, and $\hyqptl$ (see Section~\ref{sec_relatedwork} for more details on these results).
 Recall that Beutner et al.\ showed that $\lfpsohyltlfp$ yields (partial) model checking and monitoring algorithms~\cite{DBLP:conf/cav/BeutnerFFM23,BeutnerFFM24}.
 Our results confirm the usability of the $\lfpsohyltlfp$ fragment also from a theoretical point of view, as all problems relevant for verification have significantly lower complexity (albeit, still highly undecidable).